utkrisht-sikka/Mesh_chaos_s/README.md

 For Windows users:
 <ol>
 <li>Open cmd.</li>
-<li>2.Go to the directory where the file Mesh_chaos_s.py is present by using
+<li>Go to the directory where the file Mesh_chaos_s.py is present by using
 cd c:
 cd Users\<your username>\Downloads</li>
 <li>Run by using